berkbuyukdurak/getir-case-study/README.md

 }
 ```

-## AWS - Public Endpoint URL
+## AWS - Public Endpoint URL of the deployed API
 * A simple pipeline is created on AWS to propagate changes on the project automaticly.
-* This app is deployed to the AWS.
-You can also use this link to make tests --> http://getirfetchapiwebapp-env.eba-i4mht8vn.us-east-2.elasticbeanstalk.com
+* The public endpoint URL of the deployed API which is available for testing --> http://getirfetchapiwebapp-env.eba-i4mht8vn.us-east-2.elasticbeanstalk.com

 ## Test Results